-In 1994, a defunct suburban railway stretching from Bastille to Bercy was radically converted into a globally acclaimed shopping, arts and crafts center known as the Viaduc des Arts.
-The former viaduct, built in a distinctive rose-colored brick, now houses under its 64 graceful vaulted arches several artisanal shops and workshops (from porcelain painters to woodworkers), art galleries, boutiques, antique shops, cafes, and restaurants.
+In 1994, a defunct suburban railway on Paris' right bank and stretching from Bastille to Bercy was converted into an acclaimed shopping, arts and crafts center known as the Viaduc des Arts.
+Built in a distinctive rose-colored brick, the former viaduct now houses several artisanal shops and workshops under its 64 graceful vaulted arches.
+Here, curious strollers can peruse everything from delicate porcelain paintings, handcrafted pieces in wood and glass, art galleries, clothing from small and arty designers, antique shops and much more.
+The complex is also dotted with a number of pleasant cafes and restaurants.

 A lush above-ground promenade known to locals as the Promenade Plantée or Coulée Verte (literally, "green stream") was built atop the defunct railway.
 Taking a stroll at the Viaduc des Arts and Promenade Plantée will give you a guaranteed breather from the urban grind, and allow you to experience a lesser-known part of the city.
 For those interested in artisan craftwork, it's also a way to get acquainted with some of the city's finest artisans, many of whom are practicing arts that are fast-disappearing (paper restoration, handmade flute-making, etc.)